prince214/cv-maker/README.md

 https://cvmaker911.000webhostapp.com/
 <br>
 * Setup database in phpmyadmin before using.
-* Database file is in the git itself.
+* Import Database file (id8358665_resume.sql).
+File is in the git itself.
 * Currently using pdfcrowd library to generate PDF
 * Also included Dompdf and api2pdf library included.
 Make necessay changes to use them
 * Currently hosted on https://in.000webhost.com/